cerenyurtlu/yemeksepeti-cx-analysis/README.md

 # Project Structure

-* CX_metrics_analysis.ipynb: The Jupyter notebook containing the Python code used for data analysis and visualization.
+* yemeksepeti_cx_analysis.ipynb: The Jupyter notebook containing the Python code used for data analysis and visualization.
 * data/: Directory containing the dataset used in this analysis.
 * images/: Directory containing any visualizations generated during the analysis.
 * README.md: This file.